Alyzia

 Alyzia (Αλυζία) is a former municipality in Aetolia-Acarnania, West Greece, Greece.
 Since the 2011 local government reform it is part of the municipality Xiromero, of which it is a municipal unit.
-It is located on the central west coast of Aetolia-Acarnania, near the island community of Kálamos.
-It has a land area of 148.719 km² and a population of 3,005 inhabitants at the 2011 census.
-Its municipal seat was the town of Kandila (pop.
-1,048 in 2011).
-The other towns are Archontochori (Zaftsa) (pop.
-701), Mytikas (759), Varnakas (342), and Panagoula (155).
+It is located on the central west coast of Aetolia-Acarnania, near the Greek island of Kalamos.
+It has a land area of 148.719 km² and a population of 2,675 inhabitants at the 2021 census.
+Its municipal seat was the town of Kandila.

 Subdivisions

 The municipal unit Alyzia is subdivided into the following communities (constituent villages in brackets):